Do you or members of your household experience flu-like symptoms, dizziness or unexplained headaches while inside your house?

 - Mould is one of the most prevailing causes of sick house syndrome.
 Mould spores are not VOCs but they are nevertheless toxic.
 Mould produce the spores to spread or reproduce.
 What’s more, spores are microscopic so they are invisible to the naked eye.

 Airborne spores can cause an asthma attack when inhaled by people with asthma.
 Similarly, people with breathing conditions or with allergies may suffer serious health problems when they encounter mould spores.

 Mould can be anywhere there are damp or moist surfaces.
 It is common to see mould colonies in the corners of your walls but colonies in the cracks of your walls mean they are growing or spreading.

 Even more unpleasant, is the fact that mould can spread in places where you rarely visit such as ducts and crawl spaces.
 You might not know how serious your mould problem is until your property undergoes a thorough building inspection.
 Mould isn’t only a health hazard, it can also cause structural damage.

 Sick house syndrome is present in homes that use artificial indoor air conditioning combined with the presence of harmful indoor air pollutants.
 The condition is much worse in houses where air pollutants are trapped and continuously circulating inside the house.

 If you’re concerned about the possibility of mould in your home, a building inspection can provide peace of mind.
 Discover common issues found during building inspections and how to fix them.

 ELIMINATE SICK BUILDING SYNDROME FROM YOUR HOME

 Of all the dangerous contaminants present in modern homes, asbestos and mould are the last two substances you would want to have inside your house.
 Protect your family and your home from the causes of sick building syndrome.
-Let Vital Building & Pest Inspections check your property for potential health risks.
+Let Vital Building Inspections Sydney check your property for potential health risks.